ivanovich18/Quiz-tion-AI/README.md

 7. Click add new entry to refresh the web app. <br> ![image](https://github.com/ivanovich18/Quiz-tion-AI/assets/88656474/0fa26395-4772-420a-95e1-278ac3b2da8b)

 ### Disclaimer:
 #### Please note that this application is hosted on a free shared hosting service provided by render.com.
-As a result, the loading speed of the application may be slower compared to dedicated hosting services.
-We apologize for any inconvenience caused by the reduced performance. <br>
+As a result, the loading speed of the application may be slower compared to dedicated hosting services. <br>
-#### Thank you for your understanding and patience while accessing the application.
+#### Thank you for your understanding and patience while accessing the web application.